 Traditionally, the shoring has been carried out using pieces of wood, which according to their position were designated in different ways (right-foot, brachial, coal, crutch, corbel, dwarf, etc….).
 They could be made with whole pieces or by adding several smaller pieces joined by flanges.
 The measurements of these pieces were variable, the most common being the use of boards about 20 cm wide and between 5 and 7 cm thick.
 The addition of several of these flanged parts was what formed the final section of the strut.

 In this way, different constructive arrangements could be adopted depending on whether it was a question of lowering a slab, a beam, a pillar, a wall or a facade.
 In any case, the wooden pieces must be of good quality, and be properly braced.

 Although these wooden props are still in use, and are still used in certain situations, nowadays the normal thing is to go to metal elements.
 These elements can be laminated steel profiles, used in a similar way to wooden elements but with the characteristics and resistance of steel, or they can be height-adjustable metal props whose resistance is known and certified by their manufacturers, which They usually provide resistance tables for them depending on the height at which we adjust the prop.
 These metal props are used almost exclusively in the vertical shoring of floors and beams.

-Another possibility of shoring is formed by prefabricated metal systems made up of modules of lightened metal beams (faveolated), but with great joint flexibility, which allows, by means of special pieces, to adopt any kind of shoring and shoring solution.
+Another possibility of shoring is formed by prefabricated metal systems made up of modules of lightened metal beams (faveolated), but with great joint flexibility, which allows, by means of special pieces, to adopt any kind of shoring solution.
 In Spain it is known as SOLDIER SYSTEM, and as we say, its great flexibility allows it to be adapted to any type of shoring design.

 In any case, the process to be followed in a shoring must always be from bottom to top, with due precautions when loading the struts so as not to produce direct actions on the building.